Tasking Manager Administrator Guide

 After a project has been initially set up and created, you have to edit its information and settings:

-This screen allows you set the project status as Draft, Published, or Archived, priority, a short description used in project listings and the long description available once a mapper has selected the project.
+This screen allows you to set the project status as Draft, Published, or Archived, priority, a short description used in project listings and the long description available once a mapper has selected the project.

 Both the short and long description should provide information about why the project exists, who will use the data and the expected the impact the mapping will have.
 These fields support Markdown text and can include images and videos.